swampyrad/RadTechZombies/README.md

 - Minerva Zombies:
 Wields the Minerva 9mm Chaingun, has slower firerate, but unlike Vulcanette Zombies, they can be incapacitated.

+- Melee and Brawler Zombies
+Melee variants of the standard zombies, instead of shooting you, they want to beat you to a bloody pulp.
+Don't get cornered, or they can easily surround you if you're not careful.

 Minerva Minigunner Sprite Credits (copied from Realm667):

 Submitted: TheMightyHeracross